Murder of Fernando Báez Sosa: The murder

 Báez Sosa arrived at Villa Gesell, a popular summer destination in the Buenos Aires Atlantic coast, on Thursday, 16 January 2020.
 He intended to stay a few days in Villa Gesell with a group of high school friends and his girlfriend, Julieta.
 Báez Sosa's group stayed at the Hola Ola hostel on Paseo 105 and Avenida 5, in downtown Villa Gesell, where they intended to remain until 23 January.

 On Saturday, 18 January, at approximately 1:30 a.m., Fernando and his friends arrived at Le Brique nightclub, on Avenida 3 and Calle 102.
-By 4:30 a.m. the venue was overcrowded, leading one of Fernando's friends to unwittingly bump against one of the rugbiers, which gave way to a verbal discussion between the two groups.
-The rugbiers then incited the other group to fight, prompting the nightclub's security guards to expel the rugbiers, while Fernando and his friends left on their own.
+By 4:30 a.m. the venue was overcrowded, leading one of Fernando's friends to unwittingly bump against one of the attackers, which gave way to a verbal discussion between the two groups.
+The accused then incited the other group to fight, prompting the nightclub's security guards to expel the group, including Fernando and his friends.

 After leaving the club, Fernando stayed alongside seven other friends outside the venue having ice cream while they waited for the rest of the group to leave.
-At 4:44 a.m., two of the rugbiers (Enzo Comelli and Ciro Pertossi) attacked Fernando and his friends.
-It is believed that eight out of the ten rugbiers took part in the beating.
+At 4:44 a.m., two of the perpetrators (Enzo Comelli and Ciro Pertossi) attacked Fernando and his friends.
+It is believed that eight out of the ten took part in the beating.
 They targeted Fernando, punching and kicking him until he was left unconscious; he suffered blunt trauma to his head.
-The rugbiers also attacked Fernando's friends, and stopped them from getting near Fernando.
+The group also attacked Fernando's friends, and stopped them from getting near Fernando.
 Overall, the attack lasted less than a minute.

-According to the prosecutor in charge of the subsequent case, there was a premeditated co-operation between the rugbiers to arrange the attack: some members of the group attacked Fernando, while others stood in guard to stop anyone from getting close and intervene.
+According to the prosecutor in charge of the subsequent case, there was a premeditated co-operation to arrange the attack: some members of the group attacked Fernando, while others stood in guard to stop anyone from getting close and intervene.
 Lucas Pertossi filmed part of the attack on his cellphone, until he stopped recording to partake in the beating.
 In the video recording, Thomsen can be heard yelling at Báez Sosa, telling him to "stand up and fight".
 Another of the attackers, Benicelli, can be heard calling Báez Sosa a "negro de mierda".

 Aftermath

-After the attack, the rugbiers returned to their hostel.
+After the beating, the attackers returned to their hostel.
 According to eyewitnesses (including a nearby hotel employee), the group was heard loudly boasting of the attack.
 The group tidied themselves up, removing all traces of blood on them and changing their clothes.
-By 5:30 a.m., some of the group's members of the group attended a local McDonald's near Le Brique.
+By 5:30 a.m., some of the group's members attended a local McDonald's near Le Brique.

-Media attention centered on the perceived lack of empathy from the rugbiers in the direct aftermath of the attack.
-A selfie showing eight of the rugbiers smiling at the camera taken only 20 minutes after the beating was extensively shared on social media; as well as group chat conversations in which Lucas Pertossi referred to Báez Sosa as having "expired".
+Media attention centered on the perceived lack of empathy from the culprits in the direct aftermath of the attack.
+A selfie showing eight of them smiling at the camera taken only 20 minutes after the beating was extensively shared on social media; as well as group chat conversations in which Lucas Pertossi referred to Báez Sosa as having "expired".

-At 10:38 a.m., all 10 members of the rugby group were detained by the Provincial Police.
+At 10:38 a.m., all 10 members of the offender group were detained by the Provincial Police.